Amiga Forever: History

 Amiga International, the owner of the intellectual property rights to the AmigaOS, sought to protect its property from people distributing unauthorized copies of the ROM files required for emulating Amiga software over the Internet.
 On October 7, 1997, it announced on its website that it had granted Cloanto, publisher of Amiga productivity applications, the rights to publish an Amiga emulator containing the AmigaOS software.
 The first version of Amiga Forever was released on November 14, 1997, after its debut at the Computer '97 show in Cologne, Germany.
-It was contained on a CD-ROM which contained a front-end for Windows and different versions of UAE for Windows, DOS, MacOS and Linux, plus Fellow for DOS and a selection of Amiga Kickstart ROM images and Workbench disks.
+It was contained on a CD-ROM which contained a front-end for Windows and different versions of UAE for Windows, MS-DOS, Classic Mac OS, and Linux, plus Fellow for DOS and a selection of Amiga Kickstart ROM images and Workbench disks.
 The new plugin-based player software was introduced in 2007.

 Amiga Forever was ported to Android and appeared as a Google Chrome extension, both in 2013 as Amiga Forever essentials.
 In both cases, the application provides the necessary ROM files for emulators designed for Android and Google Chrome respectively.